mirajavora/blog.mirajavora.com/source/_posts/2015-03-10-logging-custom-metrics-with-statsd.markdown

 If you're looking to add statsD into your JVM application, the [java client by tim group](https://github.com/tim-group/java-statsd-client) seemed like the best choice.
 It has zero dependencies and it's pretty straight-forward.

-Add your dependency to mvn
+Add your dependency to mvn or gradle

 {% highlight xml %}

+MVN

     <dependency>
         <groupId>com.timgroup</groupId>
         <artifactId>java-statsd-client</artifactId>
         <version>3.0.1</version>
     </dependency>

+Gradle
+    'com.timgroup:java-statsd-client:3.1.0'

 {% endhighlight %}

 And init the statsd client with the prefix, host of the statD server and the port.